-DOH NEWS RELEASE: First Lady Dawn Ige Kicks Off Annual Stop Flu at School Program and Recognizes Public and Private PartnersPosted on Aug 19, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: First Lady Dawn Ige Kicks Off Annual Stop Flu at School Program and Recognizes Public and Private PartnersPosted on Aug 19, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – First Lady Dawn Ige, together with Dr. Virginia Pressler, Director of Health, and Dr. Sarah Park, State Epidemiologist, today recognized public and private organizations for their contribution in reaching the milestone achievement of more than 500,000 flu vaccinations administered through the Stop Flu at School program since its inception in 2007.

 This recognition ceremony also kicked off the 9th year of the school-located influenza vaccination program, which helps protect more than 65,000 Hawaii students annually from the flu.
 “We are immensely proud of this program, which is the only one of its kind in the nation, in providing free flu vaccinations to elementary and middle school children in more than 300 public, private, and charter schools statewide,” said Health Director Virginia Pressler.
 “Counties in other states have conducted similar programs, but we are the only one to provide this service statewide.”